stlk/blog/_posts/2015-11-29-adventure-with-matplotlib-virtualenv-and-macosx.md

 Recently I've developed passion for machine learning.
 Which includes many hours of fun with various modeling and plotting libraries.

-Yesterday I was playing around with [Non-Negative Matrix Factorization (NMF)](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.NMF.html) and [Multidimensional scaling](http://scikit-learn.org/stable/modules/generated/sklearn.manifold.MDS.html) in jupyter notebook.
+Yesterday I was playing around with [Multidimensional scaling](http://scikit-learn.org/stable/modules/generated/sklearn.manifold.MDS.html) in jupyter notebook.
 But when I tried to render a chart it just didn't work.
 Engine got stuck and I had to restart it.
 At first I though that the rendering is too complicated, but even simple example didn't work.

 Problem was as I later discovered caused by a [bug](https://github.com/pypa/virtualenv/issues/54) in virtualenv.
 I managed to get it working using workaround described on [matplotlib's FAQ](http://matplotlib.org/devdocs/faq/virtualenv_faq.html#osx).